 Shinedown is a hard rock band originally from Jacksonville, Florida.
 Founded in 2001, they first made their impact with an acoustic cover of "Simple Man", and ballooned in popularity from there.
 They have released four albums, and are currently working on a fifth and a new movie.They contributed songs to the soundtracks of The Expendables, Alice in Wonderland (the 2010 movie), and The Avengers.

 - Leave a Whisper (2003)

 - Album Filler: Averted to a massive extent, at least as of four albums into their career.
 Even their (largely hitless) sophomore album shows a genuine effort with every track.

-- All Drummers Are Animals: Just look at that guy's hair.
+- All Drummers Are Animals: Just look at Barry's hair.

 - Despair Event Horizon: The lyrics of "45" tell of a young man crossing over this, and having to deal with the resulting pain.